 The consistency of the financial allocation needs to be assessed based on the financial appropriation to each priority.
-The consistency should be checked insofar as to appraise whether the identified objectives can be meet with the allocated different source contribute to the integrated approaches (sustainable urban development, ITI, marginalise communities).
+The consistency should be checked insofar as to appraise whether the identified objectives can be meet with the allocated resources.
+We will make this appraisal based on the assessment of the challenges and needs.
+The allocations should also be check in relation to the forms of support as not all forms of needs the same financial effort.
+If relevant and necessary, it should be appraised how resources coming from different source contribute to the integrated approaches (sustainable urban development, ITI, marginalise communities).